Efficiency gains of a multi-scale integration method applied to a scale-separated model for rapidly rotating dynamos: Time stepping strategy

 \subsection{The heterogeneous multiscale method}

 In this section we present the HMM-like strategy for solving the simplified multiscale QGDM problem.
 The key idea is to develop a numerical approximation for the slow evolution of the original system, but with less computational effort than the stiff system.
-Our approximation scheme is constructed on the basis of available time-stepping methods that are accurate up to 3rd order with respect to small time step inside the open source DEDALUS framework \cite{dedalus} and we utilize flexible built-in tools to analyse the results.
+Our approximation scheme is constructed on the basis of available time-stepping methods that are accurate up to 3rd order with respect to small time step inside the open source DEDALUS framework \cite{dedalus} and we utilize flexible built-in tools to analyse the results. \reva{Here, the HMM-like strategy is similar to the one used by Malecha~\textit{et~al.}~\cite{HMM_fluids_Malecha} for solving coupled systems of PDEs.}